matthiasarndt/matthiasarndt/README.md

 ### Hello!
 Welcome to my GitHub page!

-I am a Senior Engineer at MBDA, where I work on the next generation of high-performance rockets and flight vehicles.
-In my role, I develop complex mathematical models and computational methods with a focus on flight physics, aerodynamics, and performance modelling.
-I enjoy contributing to high impact projects, taking the initiative, and solving complex problems.
+I am an Aerospace Engineer, and in my current role I work on the next generation of high-performance rockets and flight vehicles at MBDA.
+I develop complex mathematical models and computational methods with a focus on flight physics, aerodynamics, and performance modelling.

 In my free time, I am avid astronomer.
-Below are several astronomy related projects that I have undertaken - including a Python package developed from scratch to process and identify astronomical data, and a gallery showing the images I have taken of many astronomical objects in deep space.
+Below are several astronomy projects that I have worked on - including a Python package developed from scratch to process and identify astronomical data, and a gallery with images I have taken of many Deep Space Objects (DSOs) such as nabulae, galaxies and star clusters.

 ### Please see the links to my projects below: